 SPC 1017 FUNDAMENTALS OF SPEECH COMMUNICATION (3 CREDITS)

 This course introduces students to the speech communication discipline.
-A variety of activities and class assignments are designed to acquaint students with the intrapersonal, interpersonal, and public speaking levels of speech communication.
-Students may also enroll in the business emphasis section of this course, which emphasizes communicating during an employment interview, communicating in self-directed work teams, and developing multimedia presentations.
-If completed with a grade of “C” or better, this course serves to demonstrate competence in oral communication.
+A variety of activities and class assignments are designed to acquaint students with the intrapersonal, interpersonal, and public speaking levels of communication.
+This course serves to demonstrate competency in oral communication.

 PREREQUISITES FOR THIS COURSE: